 How to Write a Medical School Interview Thank You Email

-Since you will very likely attend several interviews, create a medical school interview thank you note template to help you get them out quickly.
+Create a medical school interview thank you note template in advance to help you get them out quickly.
 Use the template as a starting point to save time, but tailor each thank you note to the specific program and what was discussed during the interview.

 Medical School Interview Thank You Email Template Checklist: